robtweed/node-mdbm/README.md

 If you point a browser at the domain name/IP address assigned to the Ubuntu machine, you should now get the M/DB welcome screen.  **You'll need to initialise M/DB before you can use node-mdbm**.
 Follow the instructions that you'll see in your browser for creating the */usr/MDB/MDB.conf* file and initialising M/DB.

 The M/DB system should now be working.
-You'll now need to install Node.js, node-mdbm and upgrade two Mumps routines (MDB.m and MDBMumps.m) as follows:
+In order to enable it for use with Node.js and node-mdbm, you'll need to upgrade MDB.m, MDBMumps.m and EWD as follows:

-- Install node.js:
+- Install git - we'll be needing this to fetch the various resources we need:

        sudo apt-get install g++ curl openssl libssl-dev apache2-utils sudo apt-get install git-core